Current Research

 About | EBC, Kew

 The Royal Botanic Gardens, Kew is a large botanical institute southwest of London, England, today housing one of the most diverse living and preserved botanical and mycological collections in the world.
-Founded as royal gardens in the eighteenth century, Kew came under government sponsorship in 1840, with its first director, Sir William Jackson Hooker, taking up the post in 1841.
-The first scientific collection to be established at Kew was the Museum of Vegetable Products, opening to the public on September 20th, 1847, at a time when tea was beginning a new chapter as a global commodity.
-Soon renamed the Museum of Economic Botany, it displayed raw and processed plant products — both nature and culture — from around the world, both as an aid to manufacturers looking for reliable information on raw materials and as an educational attraction for the visiting public.
+Founded as royal gardens in the 18th century, Kew came under government sponsorship in 1840, with its first director, Sir William Jackson Hooker, assuming the post in 1841.
+The first scientific collection to be established at Kew was the Museum of Vegetable Products, which opened to the public on 20th September 1847, at a time when tea was beginning a new chapter as a global commodity.
+Soon renamed the Museum of Economic Botany, it displayed raw and processed plant products — both nature and culture — from around the world, serving as both an aid to manufacturers looking for reliable information on raw materials and as an educational attraction for the visiting public.

-Over the next 60 years, a systematic effort was made to gather plant products of the world through personal, official, and industrial contacts, as well as by exchange with overseas institutions.
-Tea was well represented among these products, and by 1855 when the first guide to the Museum was published, already comprised an extensive collection; many of these specimens are still in the collection today.
-Kew’s tea collection is distinct from those of most other museums and archives in being composed primarily of tea leaves, rather than teaware or documents.
-Collecting activities declined in the twentieth century as other institutions took over the Museum’s role as an interface between global producers of raw materials, and manufacturers in Britain.
-In 1987 the contents of the former Museum buildings were moved to a purpose-built research storehouse and renamed as the Economic Botany Collection.
-At present it is the largest collection of its kind, containing around 100,000 specimens, 425 of which (and growing) relate to tea, with the majority coming from Asia and collected between 1847 and 1914.
+Over the next 60 years, a systematic effort was made to gather plant products from around the world through personal, official, and industrial contacts, as well as through exchanges with overseas institutions.
+Tea was well represented among these products, and by 1855, when the first guide to the Museum was published, it already comprised an extensive collection; many of these specimens are still in the collection today.
+Kew’s tea collection is distinct from those of most other museums and archives in that it is composed primarily of tea leaves, rather than teaware or documents.
+Collecting activities declined in the twentieth century as other institutions took over the Museum’s role as an interface between global producers of raw materials and manufacturers in Britain.
+In 1987, the contents of the former Museum buildings were moved to a purpose-built research storehouse and renamed as the Economic Botany Collection.
+At present it is the most extensive collection of its kind, containing around 100,000 specimens, 425 of which (and growing) relate to tea, with the majority coming from Asia and collected between 1847 and 1914.

 About | Research

-Methods include analysis of the textual evidence that accompanies objects, such as the Museum Entry Books, digitized catalog, and materials in Kew’s archive.
-I also conducted physical analysis, engaging in a holistic review of the objects, beginning with the labels - the basis of the textual data - and then the non-textual evidence experienced through sensory interaction with the objects through sight, touch, and smell.
-This method was very telling and exposed details, similarities, and themes not seen in the written record, helping to understand the collection as a whole.
-Prior to the pandemic arriving in England, we also arranged workshops in winter 2019, hosting visits to view the collection by about 50 members of the tea industry in the UK and Ireland—a format we hope to continue with different stakeholders.
-With plans to return and finish this project in spring 2020 interrupted, I continued remotely in the USA till summer 2022 when I returned with the generous sponsorship of Denys Shortt OBE.
-Research on this collection has continued in my doctoral project in the Geography Department at Royal Holloway, in Egham, Surry, United Kingdom beginning in 2023.
+Methods include analysis of the textual evidence that accompanies objects, such as the Museum Entry Books, digitised catalogue, and materials in Kew’s archive.
+I also conducted a physical analysis, engaging in a holistic review of the objects, beginning with the labels—the basis of the textual data—and then examining the non-textual evidence through sensory interaction with the objects, using sight, touch, and smell.
+This method was revealing and exposed details, similarities, and themes not evident in the written record, thereby helping to understand the collection as a whole.
+Prior to the pandemic's arrival in England, we also arranged workshops in winter 2019, hosting visits to view the collection by approximately 50 members of the UK and Irish tea industry—a format we hope to continue with different stakeholders.
+With plans to return and complete this project in spring 2020 interrupted, I continued working remotely in the USA until summer 2022, when I returned with the generous sponsorship of Denys Shortt OBE.
+Research on this collection has continued in my doctoral project in the Geography Department at Royal Holloway, in Egham, Surrey, United Kingdom, beginning in 2023.

-The EBC is physically organized by plant family (Theaceae then Camellia then sinensis) and so is its database.
-The collection is best searched by broadly with the plant family, then onto genus and species.
-Simple searches such as a donor name or location can also be used in tandem.
+The EBC is physically organised by plant family (Theaceae then Camellia then sinensis) and so is its database.
+The collection is best searched broadly by the plant family, then by genus and species.
+Simple searches, such as a donor name or location, can also be used in tandem.
 For tea, the collection can be searched with terms such as ‘Camellia’.
-The online database is updated periodically and Kew’s is in the process of adopting a new campus-wide database so stay tuned and meanwhile reach out directly with any research requests.
+The online database is updated periodically, and Kew is in the process of adopting a new campus-wide database, so stay tuned and in the meantime reach out directly with any research requests.

 Professor Dr. Mark Nesbitt | Senior Research Leader, Interdisciplinary Research & Curator, Economic Botany Collection: m.nesbitt@kew.org & website